PacoVu/havenondemand-python-v2.0/README.md

 * hodApp: a string to identify a Haven OnDemand API.
 E.g. "extractentities".
 Current supported APIs are listed in the HODApps class.
 * async: True | False.
 Specifies API call as Asynchronous or Synchronous.
 * callback: the name of a callback function, which the HODClient will call back and pass the response from server.
-* **kwargs: optional parameter.
-A dictionary that holds any custom paramters.
+* **kwargs (optional): a dictionary that holds any custom paramters.
 The parameter **kwargs will be sent back thru the provided callback function.

 *Response:*
 * Response from the server will be returned via the provided callback function